 In early April 2019, following board approval, which occurred in late March 2019, we entered into a settlement agreement, or the Stipulation of Settlement, with three stockholders of the company, each of whom had submitted a stockholder demand for the board to take action to remedy purported harm to the company resulting from certain alleged wrongful conduct concerning, among other things, disclosures about Dr. Soon-Shiong's compensation and a related-party lease agreement.
-The Stipulation of Settlement calls for us to adopt certain governance changes, and for the three stockholders to file a stockholder derivative action in the Superior Court of the State of California, County of San Diego, followed by an application for court approval of the Stipulation of Settlement.
-Following entry of a preliminary approval order by the court, we will provide stockholders with notice of the settlement and a final settlement hearing in accordance with the Stipulation of Settlement.
-Due to the foregoing, the company determined that it is probable that a liability has been incurred as of the date of the financial statements and that the amount of loss can be reasonably estimated.
+The Stipulation of Settlement called for us to adopt certain governance changes, and for the three stockholders to file a stockholder derivative action in the Superior Court of the State of California, County of San Diego, followed by an application for court approval of the Stipulation of Settlement.
+On May 31, 2019, the court entered an order preliminarily approving the Stipulation of Settlement and scheduling the final settlement hearing for August 9, 2019.
+Pursuant to the Stipulation of Settlement, we have provided stockholders with notice of the settlement and the final settlement hearing.

-Under the terms of the Stipulation of Settlement, which remains subject to preliminary and final approval by the court, we have agreed to pay an attorney's fee of \$0.5 million to the plaintiffs as part of the settlement.
-Of that amount, we are responsible for half, which has been recognized in selling, general and administrative expense on the condensed consolidated statements of operations, while the other half will be fully funded by our insurance carriers.
+Under the terms of the Stipulation of Settlement, which received final approval by the court on August 9, 2019, we paid an attorney's fee of \$0.5 million to the plaintiffs as part of the settlement.
+Of that amount, we were responsible for half, which was recognized in selling, general and administrative expense on the condensed consolidated statements of operations during the first quarter of 2019, while the other half was funded by our insurance carrier.
+We and the insurance carrier paid the settlement amount into a settlement fund in June 2019.
+Subsequent to receiving final approval of the settlement on August 9, 2019, the aforementioned settlement accrual, associated insurance claim receivable and restricted cash were released and are no longer reflected on the accompanying condensed consolidated balance sheets.